 - Hike the main trail parallel to Upper and Middle Falls.

 - Check out Mt.
 Morris Dam.

-- Stay at Letchworth State Campground.
+- Stay at Letchworth State Campgrounds.

 This list of things to do at Letchworth State Park is organized in consecutive order.